Back to all posts

 2. Poor capacity planning

-That's because you'll have to work within unreasonable constraints like lack of resource, lack of appropriate skills and potential project clashes.
+That's because you'll have to work within unreasonable constraints like lack of resources, lack of appropriate skills, and potential project clashes.
 This means you'll have a difficult time trying to deliver your project on time or on budget.
 And that means cost overruns, unhappy clients, or both.

 3. Mismatched skills

-One of the key elements of resource management is making sure PMs can assign the RIGHT people to the RIGHT project at the RIGHT time.
-Otherwise you risk assigning people with sub-optimal skills who aren't qualified for the task.
+One of the key elements of resource management is making sure that the right people are allocated to the right projects at the right time.
+Otherwise, you risk assigning people with sub-optimal skills who aren't qualified for the task.
 Or the opposite - assign overqualified resources who cost more than you need to spend.
-Either way, your budget and project's success is at risk.
+Either way, your budget and the project's success is at risk.
 Creating a central talent pool and using resource management software to see resource skills and allocation can help prevent this problem.

 4. Unrealistic schedules

 Your projects need to follow a critical path and each part of that path takes a certain amount of time.
 Inaccurate predictions can lead to resource clashes, missed availability, and schedule slippage.
 When this happens, you need to respond and recalculate your resource needs.
-Without agile resource management tools - like access to a centralized resource pool and visibility into resource availability - this can be a time-consuming process.
+Without agile resource management tools - like scenario planning and tentative scheduling - this can be a time-consuming process.

 5. Past-their-best planning tools

 Sometimes your planning tools start out great.
 But as you grow, they grow unwieldy.
 More projects, more staff, more complexity.
-Otherwise-organized PMs find themselves in a constant state of reaction and unable to get ahead of their projects - thanks to formerly fit-for-purpose planning tools like Excel or Trello.
+Otherwise organized resource managers find themselves in a constant state of reaction and project managers are unable to get ahead of their projects - thanks to formerly fit-for-purpose planning tools like Excel or Trello.
 Using dedicated resource planning software makes life easier, so you can do what you need and get back to other work.

 6. Deadline drift and scope creep

 One of the biggest challenges in project management is moving goalposts.
 Whether that's intentional ('Can we add these deliverables?') or accidental (like client failure to provide input in a timely fashion).
 In agencies and professional services firms that manage multiple projects, these changes can have a knock-on effect for other projects and clients.
-Agile - and intelligent - reallocation of resource is essential to keep every customer happy.
-Thankfully, resource management software can help, with drag-and-drop reassignments.
+Agile - and intelligent - reallocation of resources is essential to keep every customer happy.
+Thankfully, resource management software can help, with drag-and-drop reassignments and bulk rescheduling.

 7. Siloed resources